jacllyr/6130comp-project/README.md

 ## A Runners Crisps Project

-This project is a web application with load balancers using NGINX and multiple nodes for high availability.
-It includes a prize draw system with unique 10-digit voucher codes for customers to win discounts on Runners Crisps or a voucher for The European cup final football game.
+This project is a web application with load balancers using NGINX and `docker-compose.yaml` file that contains multiple nodes for high availability.
+The web application includes a form using a prize draw system with unique 10-digit voucher codes for customers to win discounts on Runners Crisps or a voucher for The European cup final football game.
 The application follows the N-tier architecture and uses a MongoDB replica set for storing user data and voucher codes, providing a scalable and robust solution for managing high traffic loads.

 ## Presentation Tier